Mixture of different

 Meaning: Moving slowly or lazily

-Use: After two nights without sleep, she felt sluggish and incapable of exertion.
+Use: After two nights without sleep, she felt sluggish and

 LISTLESS (Adj.)